-The other general and administrative costs mainly refer to bank expenses and commissions for the use of credit cards, travel expenses incurred by Group employees during the first half of the year, consumables and other management costs.
-Furthermore, the item includes 19,522 Euro of fees for the board of statutory auditors of the parent company Racing Force S.p.A.
-(14,040 Euro in the first half of 2020).
+The other general and administrative costs mainly refer to consumables and other management costs.
+Furthermore, the item includes 35,664 Euro of fees for the board of statutory auditors of the parent company Racing Force S.p.A.
+(31,500 Euro in 2020).